 Diagnosis of Post-Concussion Syndrome

 Since symptoms can be vague and attributable to other reasons, it can be difficult to diagnose post-concussion syndrome.
 There is no definitive test for post-concussion syndrome.
 Diagnosis is mainly based on a history of head injury and reported symptoms.
-A physical exam, including a neurological exam, will be done to evaluate symptoms.
+A physical exam, and perhaps a CT or MRI scan of the head, may be done to evaluate symptoms.
 Other tests may be given to rule out other causes of symptoms, such as infection, bleeding injury to the brain, or poisoning.

 Symptoms of Post-Concussion Syndrome